A Rare Super Blue Moon In Pisces Is Coming

-The first Blue Moon in two years occurs on August 30 at 9:35 p.m.
-ET.
-This Blue Moon is a culmination of the lunar cycle that began during the August 16 New Moon in Leo, making it a moment of introspection that could lead towards a spiritual awakening.
+The first Blue Moon in two years occurs on 30th August.
+This Blue Moon is a culmination of the lunar cycle that began during the 16th August New Moon in Leo, making it a moment of introspection that could lead towards a spiritual awakening.
 The Blue Moon in Pisces is a Supermoon, so the Moon will be perigee (meaning that it’s closer than usual to the Earth, making its appearance bigger, brighter, and more defined).
 We’ll feel the energy in a more personal way, leading to an intricate understanding of the self as we attain our desires.

+A Blue Moon occurs when there are two Full Moons in a calendar month or within a 29.5 day period.
+The second of the two lunations is called a Blue Moon — even though it isn’t actually blue in colour.
+The last Blue Moon happened on the 22nd August, 2021 and the next one will occur on 24th August, 2024.
+This rare lunar event represents enlightenment and fortitude.
+It allows us to see matters clearly and understand our emotions on a deeper level.
+Our intuition is heightened, helping us trust our natural instincts and make decisions that can augment our lives and evolve as people in the process.
+Since Blue Moons are a time to focus on our heartfelt sentiments, we’ll want to release, reflect, remember, reset, and rest.

 AdvertisementADVERTISEMENT